dotnsf/postgresql_reconnect/README.md

 ## Overview

-PostgreSQL reconnect sample.
+PostgreSQL reconnect sample( with Connection Pooling).

 This app tries to connect PostgreSQL DB on startup.
-If PostgreSQL was terminated, app tries to reconnect it every 10sec.
+If PostgreSQL was terminated, app tries to reconnect it every 5sec.

 ## Prepare docker